SNARL1/bd-mitigation-report/data/README.md

 #### leconte-20152018-surveys.csv

-This CSV file contains data on the initial frog captures and subsequent CMR surveys conducted as part of the treatment experiments conducted in the upper and lower portions of LeConte Basin.
+This CSV file contains data on the initial frog capture surveys and subsequent capture-mark-recapture (CMR) surveys conducted as part of the LeConte Basin treatment experiments.

 Fields